What's in this post? Click Here...

 Location: Sawyer’s Hall Farm, Sawyers Hall Lane, Brentwood, CM15 9BZ.

-Stubbers Adventure Centre in Upminster has recently added lots of exciting new play areas and trails, meaning you can pay a small £3 entry fee and the kids can play all day.
-Included in that is: Park access 9am to 7pm, Free Parking, Adventure Play Area, Woodland Discovery Trails, Food Court and Coffee Shop, Big Top Activities, Wild Camp Taster Sessions, Paddle Beach and Pedalos (extra costs apply).
+Stubbers Adventure Centre in Upminster has recently added lots of exciting new play areas and trails, meaning you can pay a small entry fee, £3 adults and £4 for kids.
+The kids can play all day.
+Included in that is: Park access 9am to 5pm, Free Parking, Adventure Play Area, Woodland Discovery Trails, Food Court and Coffee Shop, Big Top Activities, Wild Camp Taster Sessions, Paddle Beach and Pedalos (extra costs apply).

 They also have over 35 other activities that can be booked at an extra charge, from abseiling to Canoeing!
 We tried out the High Ropes Course.
 Please note: Adventures are not included and need to be booked in advance; children under 14 must be accompanied by an adult.